GigiLoria5/se2022-08-HikeTracker/README.md

 - GET `/api/huts/provinces/:country`

-  - Description: Return an array containing all the provinces of a specific country where huts are available
+  - Description: Return an array containing all the provinces of a specific country where huts are available.
+The user must be a local_guide or an hiker.
   - Request body: _None_
   - Response: `200 OK` (success)
   - Error responses: `500 Internal Server Error` (generic error)